 Healthcare professionals refer to inequities in health outcomes as health disparities.
 A health disparity is a health difference linked with unfair economic, social, or environmental disadvantage.
 Health disparities harm groups who experience greater social or economic obstacles.
 For example, higher maternal mortality rates among Black women as compared to white women are a health disparity.

-Black people, in particular, are often harmed by health disparities in our country.
-This can be due to limited economic resources and limited access to health care.
-When studies are controlled for age, location, education, and class status, Black Americans have been found to die sooner and suffer more preventable illnesses compared with white Americans.
+Black individuals, in particular, are often harmed by health disparities in our country.
+This can be due to many intersecting factors, such as limited economic resources and other barriers to health care.

 Black Patients Face Health Care Inequities

-Time and again, statistics reveal racial inequities in health care, reflecting a legacy of racial discrimination in our healthcare system that plagues Black people from womb to tomb.
+Time and again, statistics reveal racial inequities in health care, reflecting a legacy of racial discrimination in our healthcare system that affects Black people across their life spans.
 The unfair imbalance in access to health care among the U.S. Black population ranges from infant mortality to premature death.
 Consider the sobering implications of the following statistics:

 Vulnerable Populations Face Health Care Inequities